-- 1. On the Tool Palette, click the Project menu and select Open.
+- On the Tool Palette, click Project > Open.
 The Open Project and Documents dialog box appears. - 2.
 Select the project into which you will be importing the Word document. - 3.
 Click the Project menu and choose Import.
-The Import Wizard opens, and the Select a Source screen appears:

-Import Wizard ×

-Select a Source:

-This wizard will guide you through the process of importing requirements from an outside source.

-First, select an import source.
-Requirements are imported from a CSV file (comma separated value) or from a Microsoft Word document.

-Select source of imported requirements:

-C Comma Separated Value (.CSV) file

-Microsoft Word Document

-Name of document to import: C:\Program Files\Rational\RequisitePro 4\Proj [Browse]

-Help < Back N ext > Cancel

-- 4. Click Microsoft Word Document to mark the option. - 5.
-Type the path and name of the Word document you want to import, or click Browse to select a file.

-The Browse command displays the Open dialog box.
+The Import Wizard opens, and the Select a Source screen appears. - 4.
+Select the Microsoft Word Document option. - 5.
+Type the path and name of the Word document you want to import, or click Browse to select a file. - The Browse command displays the Open dialog box.
 Navigate to the desired document and click Open.
 (If the desired document is not found in the list, try changing the file type to All files.)
-The Open dialog box closes and the selected document is loaded into the Import Wizard.

-6. Click Next to continue.
-The Select Import Content screen appears:

-7. Designate the import content by clicking the appropriate option.
+The Open dialog box closes and the selected document is loaded into the Import Wizard. - 6.
+Click Next to continue.
+The Select Import Content screen appears. - 7.
+Designate the import content by clicking the appropriate option.
 Select Requirements and document, Requirements only, or Document only.